 Alert your clients, customers, or constituents about the mailing and encourage those who receive letters to reply and get the EITC they earned.

-Use one of the samples below to use to get the word out about the NYC Department of Finance project:
+Use one of the examples below to get the word out about the NYC Department of Finance project or great your own.